-The California Justice Information Services (CJIS) Division’s bureaus and programs are dedicated to providing accurate, timely, and comprehensive criminal history, and analysis data to its client agencies, which include California’s local police and sheriff’s departments, district attorneys, and local and state regulatory agencies.
-In addition, the division supports the critical Department of Justice (DOJ) information technology (IT) infrastructure.
+The mission of the California Justice Information Services (CJIS) Division is to provide accurate, timely, and comprehensive criminal history and analysis data to its client agencies, which include California’s local police and sheriff’s departments, district attorneys, and local and state regulatory agencies.
+In addition, the division supports the critical Department of Justice (DOJ) information technology infrastructure.
 The CJIS Division is also the bridge for these services to the federal and other states’ criminal justice agencies.
-The Division includes eight major organizational units as summarized below:
+The Division includes eight sections:

 Application Development Bureau is responsible for designing, implementing, and maintaining the DOJ's statewide criminal justice information systems, supporting the Division of Law Enforcement's applications, providing analytical reporting and information services.

-Technology Services Bureau is responsible for all necessary infrastructure and software used to support the DOJ’s business domain, and operates in a 24-hour, seven-day a week environment to ensure all systems are available to the DOJ law enforcement community and to DOJ personnel.
-Technology Support Bureau also designs, coordinates, installs, and provides 24-hour support for communication applications, server infrastructure, and networks used by the DOJ, state criminal justice agencies, and national criminal justice systems.
+Technology Services Bureau (TSB) is responsible for all necessary infrastructure and software used to support the DOJ’s business domain, and operates in a 24-hour, seven-day a week environment to ensure all systems are available to the DOJ law enforcement community and to DOJ personnel.
+TSB also designs, coordinates, installs, and provides 24-hour support for communication applications, server infrastructure, and networks used by the DOJ, state criminal justice agencies, and national criminal justice systems.